-|Subscribed to, and consumed at least once||The consumer ID has consumed this message normally|
+|Subscribed to, and consumed at least once||The group ID has consumed this message normally.|

-|Subscribed to, but filtered out by a filter expression, check the tag||The message’s tag is not subscribed by the consumer ID, and therefore, the message is filtered out.
-To check the consumer ID’s subscription, go to the Consumers page in the console, and in the Actions column of the consumer ID click Consumer Status.|
+|Subscribed to, but filtered out by a filter expression, check the tag||The group ID has not subscribed to the tag of the message, and therefore, the message has been filtered out.
+To check the subscription of a group ID, go to the Consumers page in the console and click Consumer Status in the Actions column.|

-|Subscribed to, but not consumed||The consumer ID has subscribed to the message, but has not consumed it yet.
-The cause could be that the consumption is slow, or is blocked by an exception.|
+|Subscribed to, but not consumed||The group ID has subscribed to the message, but has not yet consumed it.
+This can be caused by slow consumption or an exception-caused consumption block.|

-|The consumer ID has subscribed to the message, but is offline.
-Please check the reason why the consumer application is offline.|
+|Messages are subscribed but the consumer is offline.
+Please use the message tracing function for accurate message queries.||The group ID has subscribed to the message, but is offline.
+Check the reason why the consumer is offline.|

 |Unknown exception||An unlisted exception occurred.
-Please open a ticket for technical support.|
+Submit a ticket to seek help from Customer Services.|

-MQ provides a consumption verification function which allows you to push a specified message to a designated online client, in order to test whether the message is consumed in an expected logic by the client.
+RocketMQ provides a consumption verification function that allows pushing a specified message to a designated online client to detect whether the logic and result of message consumption by the client are as expected.

-The mechanism of message-key-based query is that MQ creates an index for the messages according to message keys you provide, and when you query by message key, the matched messages can be found through the index and are returned to you.
+The mechanism of query by message key is that RocketMQ creates an index for the messages according to message keys that you provide, so that when you query by message key, the messages matching the index can be found and returned.